teayahz/cryptonite_taskphase_tia/AOC24/Advent of Cyber 2024.md

 - The first part of this challenge required us to change the directory to `C:\Tools` and then run `.\JingleBells.ps1`.
 This acts as an EDR (endpoint detection and response) and monitors events, and so when `MerryChristmas.exe` is opened, YARA rule is broken and a window containing the flag pops up as a warning.
 ![day6.png](https://github.com/teayahz/cryptonite_taskphase_tia/blob/main/AOC24/img/day6.JPG?raw=true)

 - In the second part of the challenge, Floss is used for malware analysis.
-By running the command `PS C:\Tools\FLOSS> floss.exe C:\Tools\Malware\MerryChristmas.exe |Out-file C:\tools\malstrings.txt`, a .txt file is created which consists of the flag required an
+By running the command `PS C:\Tools\FLOSS> floss.exe C:\Tools\Malware\MerryChristmas.exe |Out-file C:\tools\malstrings.txt`, a .txt file is created which consists of the flag required.
-``

 **Questions:**
 1. *What is the flag displayed in the popup window after the EDR detects the malware?*
 Answer: THM{GlitchWasHere}